andrewpbray/scheduled-posts-example/README.md

 This is an example of a Quarto website featuring a blog listing on the Posts page linked in the navbar.
 The goal is to allow two versions of this website to be published: a full version of every `notes.qmd` file in Posts and a partial version showing only the `notes.qmd` files with dates in the past.
 This repo shows two approaches, both of which store the dates for every post in `_schedule.yml`.

+### Edit Environmental Variable

+This approach can be seen by running the follow at the terminal.

+`quarto render --profile edit-env`

+What's happening:

+1. Quarto runs a config sequence that includes building the list of all files to render and storing it as `QUARTO_PROJECT_INPUT_FILES`.
+2. Then it runs `edit_render_list.R`, which gets that list, strips out files from the future, then re-sets the variable using the partial list.
+3. Rendering the partial list of files into `_site-edit-env`.

 ### Ignoring future posts

 This approach does not work, but it might be instructive to see why not by running,